rdk/p2rank/misc/tutorials/training-tutorial.md

 * clone dataset repo (https://github.com/rdk/p2rank-datasets) or prepare your datasets
 * copy `misc/local-env.sh` to root directory of the project and edit it according to your machine (the file is then included by `prank.sh`)
   * `cd p2rank; cp misc/local-env.sh .`
 * set available memory with `-Xmx32G` parameter.
-You will need a lot of memory: at least to store the whole training dataset of feature vectors and a trained model and then some (see _Raquired memory and memory/time trade-offs_)
+You will need a lot of memory: at least to store the whole training dataset of feature vectors and a trained model and then some (see _Required memory and memory/time trade-offs_)

 Note: for continuous work/experimentation it is better to clone the git repo, have a local java config in `local-env.sh`, and use `prank.sh` for running experiments (as described here).
 The reason is that this way it will be easy to download updates (`git pull`) ot switch to a different P2Rank version (`git checkout`) while config will stay put in `local-env.sh`.